yarec/react-layout-generator/src/includes/intro.md

 - Dump params [ctrl + alt + p].
 This command dumps the values of the params in a JSON format to the debug console that is suitable for persisting.
 It can also just be used in debugging.

 An example is implemented in the examples sub-folder in Intro.tsx.
 The persisted data is stored in the params.json file in the assets folder.
-It is imported in Intro.tsx using `import * as data from '../assets/data/params.json'` and then added to the `params` prop of RLGLayout.
+It is imported in Intro.tsx using `import * as data from '../assets/data/params.json'` and then added to the `params` prop of Layout.

 - Select blocks is done by using [shift + click].